Greeting

 2013.Nov

-Opened a public seminar about “Stroke” Prime Minister Shinzo Abeʼs visit
+Opened a public seminar about "Stroke" with Prime Minister Shinzo Abe’s attendance

 2014.Apr

-Registration of Sunrise Healthcare Service Co, Ltd at Ministry of Commerce
+Registration of Sunrise Healthcare Service Co., Ltd at the Ministry of Commerce

 2014.Sep